modom-ofn/auth-portal/auth-portal/README.md

 - ✅ Authorized Plex users → directed to the authorized home page.
 - 🚫 Unauthorized Plex users → shown the restricted home page.

+**“Use at your own risk.
+This project is unaffiliated with Plex, Inc.”.**

 It can optionally be expanded to include LDAP integration for downstream app requirements.

 👉 Docker Hub: https://hub.docker.com/r/modomofn/auth-portal